Online Sinus Infection Treatment

 Chronic Sinusitis – Lasts more than 12 weeks, often linked to allergies or nasal polyps.

-What Are the Symptoms of a Sinus infection?
+What are the Symptoms of Sinus infection ?

 Symptoms vary but often include: